Transfer rumors, news: Saudi clubs ready to move for Liverpool's Salah

 OTHER RUMORS

-- Real Madrid aren't currently prioritising a move for Crystal Palace center-back Marc Guéhi.
+- Real Madrid aren't currently prioritizing a move for Crystal Palace center-back Marc Guéhi.
 (The Athletic)

 - Liverpool are among the frontrunners in the race for Bournemouth winger Antoine Semenyo.
 (Football Insider)